 Profession: Actor, Martial artist

-Credits: The Crow^!
-Rapid Fire^!
-Showdown in Little Tokyo^!
-Legacy of Ragesee more on Brandon Lee
+Credits: The Crow, Rapid Fire, Showdown in Little Tokyo, Legacy of Rage

 Bruce Lee and Chuck Norris's epic fight-to-the-death scene in the Way of the Dragon (1972) was just as mental as it was physical.
 They spent a good two-and-a-half minutes 'prepping' for this fight, while the infamous cat watched.
 The cat, by the way, was used to mimic Chuck Norris's way of toying with Bruce, whom we all know, wins the fight.
 In fact, when Lee reached out to Norris about filming Way of the Dragon, he said didn't just want to beat the world champ, he wanted to kill him.